Risk Factors Dashboard

 •inflation and actions taken by central banks to counter inflation, including increasing interest rates;

-•international and regional economic, political and labor conditions, including any instability or security concerns abroad, such as uncertainty caused by economic sanctions, downturns and recessions, trade disputes, armed conflicts and wars;
+•international and regional economic, political and labor conditions, including any instability or security concerns abroad, such as uncertainty caused by economic sanctions, downturns and recessions, trade disputes, tariffs, armed conflicts and wars, and epidemics and pandemics like COVID-19;

 •increased financial accounting and reporting burdens and complexities;

-•changes in, or impositions of, legislative or regulatory requirements, including antitrust and competition regulations;
+•changes in, or impositions of, legislative or regulatory requirements in the United States and other countries, including antitrust and competition regulations, consumer protection laws, or other government actions;

-•changes in laws governing the free flow of data across international borders;
+•changes in laws governing the flow of data across borders including into the United States;

 •inadequate local infrastructure and difficulties in managing and staffing international operations;

-•costs, potential liability, delays or loss of sales resulting from trade restrictions imposed by the United States and other countries, as well as trade laws, including but not limited to economic sanctions and export controls;
+•costs, potential liability, delays or loss of sales resulting from trade restrictions imposed by the United States and other countries, as well as trade laws, including but not limited to economic sanctions, tariffs and export controls;

 •costs and delays associated with developing products in multiple languages; and